JaynieA/membersList-email-parser/README.md

 #Description

 Email parser for Uneda Member List Emails.
-Runs approximately every 2 minutes to parse data from emails received, and insert it into existing Microsoft Access Database.
+Runs every two minutes (approximately) to parse data from emails received, and insert it into existing Microsoft Access Database.

 ##Requirements to Run